tarantool/doc/doc/concepts/configuration/configuration_connections.rst

 SSL parameters
 ~~~~~~~~~~~~~~

-In the Enterprise Edition, you can enable for a connection using the ``params`` section of the specified URI:
+In the Enterprise Edition, you can enable SSL for a connection using the ``params`` section of the specified URI:

 ..  literalinclude:: /code_snippets/snippets/replication/instances.enabled/ssl_without_ca/config.yaml
     :language: yaml